alexpanter/cpp_module_parser/README.md

 The intent is to provide a backend for [premake](https://github.com/premake/premake-core/), for generating build scripts for the GNU G++-11 compiler toolset.
-For the sake of integrating with the existing codebase of premake, the choice was made to write this software using C.
+For the sake of integrating with the existing codebase of premake, and potentially other build script generators, a choice was made to write this software using C.

 ## License ##

-This software is released under a permissive license without providing any warranties (see LICENSE.md for details).
+This software is released under the BSD-2-Clause License, to provide maximal flexibility of use and to promote software freedom.